Claude Code Agent SDK: The Missing Capability Layer Most Developers Forget

 )

-result = agent.run("Review the code in ./src for security issues")
+result = agent.run("Review ./src for security issues")

 print(result.output)